Four Township Water Resources Council

 Featured Presentation: Dam Removal on the Kalamazoo River

-The Four Township Water Resources Council will hold it's Annual Meeting at 7:00 PM in the Auditorium of the Stack Building at the Kellogg Biological Station on the East Shore of Gull Lake on Thursday, May 15, 2014.
+The Four Township Water Resources Council held it's Annual Meeting at 7:00 PM in the Auditorium of the Stack Building at the Kellogg Biological Station on the East Shore of Gull Lake on Thursday, May 15, 2014.

 Although only a small stretch of the Kalamazoo River runs though the Four Townships area in the Southeast corner of Ross Township, the Kalamazoo receives nearly all of the drainage from the Four Townships and serves as the dominant flowing water body serving our community.